 Proper Wire for Support and Comfort[edit | edit source]

-Most species of Rabbits should be kept on one of three types of wire mesh floors.
+Most Breeds of Rabbits should be kept on one of three types of wire mesh floors.
 The wire circumference sizes can be 12 gauge Galvanized after weld, 14 gauge galvanized after weld or 16 gauge galvanized after weld.
 The Wire Spacing should be one inch by half inch, to allow for the best traction, comfort and support of a rabbit floor while allowing waste to fall through to drop pans or the floor below and away from the rabbit.

 Minimum Size requirements[edit | edit source]

 Rabbit housing preferences of the rabbit[edit | edit source]